Narrow optical transitions in erbium-implanted silicon waveguides: Abstract

 \section{Abstract}

 The realization of a scalable architecture for quantum information processing is a major challenge of quantum science.
 A promising approach is based on emitters in nanostructures that are coupled by light.
-Here, we show that erbium dopants in high-purity silicon-on-insulator chips combine the ease of low-loss waveguide fabrication with $<1\,\si{\giga\hertz}$ inhomogeneous broadening, strong optical transitions, and an outstanding optical coherence even at temperatures of $8\,\si{\kelvin}$, with an upper bound to the homogeneous linewidth of $\sim20\,\si{\kilo\hertz}$.
+Here, we show that erbium dopants can be reproducibly integrated at well-defined lattice sites by implantation into pure silicon.
+We thus achieve a narrow inhomogeneous broadening, $<1\,\si{\giga\hertz}$, strong optical transitions, and an outstanding optical coherence even at temperatures of $8\,\si{\kelvin}$, with an upper bound to the homogeneous linewidth of $\sim10\,\si{\kilo\hertz}$.
 Our study thus introduces a promising materials platform for the implementation of on-chip quantum memories, microwave-to-optical conversion, and distributed quantum information processing.